 Usual Adult Dose for Irritable Bowel Syndrome:

-Initial: 20 mg orally 4 times a day.
+Initial dose: 20 mg orally four times a day

 What other drugs will affect dicyclomine?